 Servers are allowed to implement merging/record migration even though it is not mandated.

-DSTU Note: We are seeking input from the implementer community on what effect linking/merging/unlinking should have on other functionality such as the GET operation (where the result is the old version of the Patient), searching, reverse includes etc. E.g. Should observation resources from all linked/merged patients be returned when querying for one of them?
-How should an unlink behaviour be done?
-(Assuming that no data was "re-allocated" as part of merge) These suggested updated behaviours could be the subject of a future connectathon.
+DSTU Note: We are seeking input from the implementer community on what effect linking/merging/unlinking should have on other functionality such as the GET operation (where the result is the old version of the Patient), searching, reverse includes etc. E.g. should observation resources from all linked/merged patients be returned when querying for one of them?
+How should an unlink behavior be done?
+(Assuming that no data was "re-allocated" as part of merge) These suggested updated behaviors could be the subject of a future connectathon.

 Feedback here.